 Cross Dataset References

-All you need to know about creating references across projects and datasets.
+All you need to know about creating references across datasets.

 A fundamental requirement for enabling a content-driven workflow is having access to the proper tools to help you compartmentalize and then connect your content.
 A way of composing sets of fields to create documents, and of connecting documents to create relationships.
 Boxes and arrows, if you will.

 The premier tool for connecting content in Sanity is the reference schema type, for creating binding relationships between content types.
 The reference type only allows references within a single dataset.
-This covers most use cases, but sometimes more complex architectures and content needs present a legitimate case for a way of communicating across datasets and projects.
+This covers most use cases, but sometimes more complex architectures and content needs present a legitimate case for a way of communicating across datasets.

-schema type!
-With it comes the ability to make references between documents in different datasets, and indeed, different projects, accounts, and organizations.
+For these scenarios, there is the crossDatasetReference schema type!
+With it comes the ability to make references between documents in different datasets.

-A cross-dataset reference is, as its name suggests, a reference in one dataset to a document in another dataset in the same or another project.
+A cross-dataset reference is, as its name suggests, a reference in one dataset to a document in another dataset.
 In order for this to be possible, there are some requirements that must be filled.

-For the remainder of this article, we’ll use the term source dataset when we talk about the dataset that is doing the referring, and target dataset when we talk about the dataset that is being referred to.
+For the remainder of this article, we’ll use the term referencing dataset when we discussing the dataset where the reference originates – i.e. the document that has a field pointing to a field in a different dataset – and referenced dataset when we talk about the dataset that is being referred to.

-- If using Sanity Studio the source and target studios must both be updated to version 2.27.3 or later.
+• The source and target studios must both be updated to version 2.34.3 or later

-- The project ID and dataset name of the target dataset must be known at the time of creating the reference field in the source dataset.
+• The dataset name of the referenced dataset must be known at the time of creating the reference field in the referencing dataset

-- Similarly, the type of document you wish to refer to in the target dataset, and one or more of its fields must be known in order to set up search and preview in the source dataset.
+• Similarly, the type of document you wish to refer to in the referenced dataset, and one or more of its fields must be known in order to set up previews in the source dataset

-To read all the nitty-gritty details about the crossDatasetReference schema type, visit the schema type reference documentation.
+To read details about the crossDatasetReference schema type, visit the schema type reference documentation.

 {